Tallinn - sounds good

 Tallinn University of Technology

-Tallinn University of Technology (TUT) is one of the leading technical universities, and one of the best, most patent-producing schools in the region; it closely works with its Finnish counterparts.
-TUT - one of the schools fondly called "the MIT of the North" – gives this program a serious and solid base.
+Tallinn University of Technology (TalTech) is one of the leading technical universities, and one of the best, most patent-producing schools in the region.
+TalTech – one of the schools fondly called "the MIT of the North" – gives this program a serious and solid base.
 A fully accredited State university, founded in 1918, it has a large, diverse, and integrated student body and many student facilities, as well as modern student housing.
 TalTech is the most international university in Estonia (35% of all international degree students studying in Estonia, study at TalTech).

 Public administration at Tallinn University of Technology